deevdz/final-project/README.md

 <li>Issue - Polymorphic Products, I wanted to include an available number of places on workshop products.
 This caused issues when I wanted to decrease places on purchase for the other product types.
 Fix - introduced a product type dropdown and then checked the product type.
 If the product type is workshop then decrease the places available by the correct amount.
 If the product type is not workshop then ignore the places available decrease and move on with the order.</li>
 <li>Issue - Removing items from the cart - I found that if I had more than one of a product type in the cart I had issues removing it from the cart.
 Fix - the remove from cart trashcan icon is only displayed when there is one of a product in the cart.</li>
 <li>Issue - Comment counts.
 I wanted each post to display the number of comments that were associated with a blog post but my count was incorrect as it was counting all comments (including comments from other posts).
 Fix - Set up a get_comments property in the blog model that returned a count of only the comments associated with the post.
 I also introduced the approval system for comments as prior to this all comments were automatically displayed which could lead to inappropriate comments and/or spam.</li>
 <li>Issue - Shop display on mobiles.
 I found that the products in the shop weren't displaying as I hoped on mobile devices.
-Fix - I used Javascript to atler classes based on the screen size.
+Fix - I used Javascript to alter classes based on the screen size.
 </ul>
 </summary>
 </details>